 So I think if you want to push the legislators into taking action, then you need to limit the amount of pressure that can be exerted by groups such as the NRA.
+And, of course, you can't just pick on the NRA - if you bring in new rules they have to be applied to all pressure groups.
 Politicians need to know that if they were to take an anti-gun stance, that their re-election pot won't just evaporate.
 But right now, it's not even clear that America wants gun control.
-We hear a lot about it in our media, but the UK knows only too well about extremely vocal minorities, and it's not unkeard of to hear of media companies pandering to the whim of their audience.
+We hear a lot about it in our [UK] media, but the UK knows only too well about extremely vocal minorities, and it's not unkeard of to hear of media companies pandering to the whim of their audience.

 But for that reason, I think you're looking at the bigger issue of political funding.
 I haven't really thought about how you'd do this, I don't much have a preference, but the aim would be to have politicians unable to be bribed by pressure groups.